scikit-learn-contrib/scikit-learn-extra/doc/user_guide.rst

   * :class:`DBSCAN <sklearn.cluster.DBSCAN>` provides an option to
     specify data point weights with ``sample_weights``.
-This feature is experimentally at the moment for :class:`CommonNNClassifier` as weights are not well defined for checking the common-nearest-neighbor density criterion.
+This feature is experimentally at the moment for :class:`CommonNNClustering` as weights are not well defined for checking the common-nearest-neighbor density criterion.
 It should not be used in production, yet.